ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 After defining the scope of the access policy, assign a role.

-## Service-to-Service (S2S) authorization policy
+## Service-to-Service (S2S) authorization policy for Compute
 {: #s2s-authorization}

-Fusion as a Service requires authorization to interact with {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satellitelong_notm}} services.
+Fusion as a Service compute resources requires authorization to interact with {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satellitelong_notm}} services.
 To enable this interaction, you must create a service-to-service (S2S) authorization policy in IAM that grants Fusion as a Service Administrator-level access to these services.

 ### Prerequisites
 {: #s2s-prerequisites}